Proposal - Updates to the DIP, The Complete 1.7 Version

 Tier TP% Min (USD) Max (USD) ARB Cap

-The ARB Cap will be recalculated using 80% of the VWAP from the last 30 days at the time the Snapshot vote is published.
+The ARB Caps have been recalculated using 80% of the VWAP from the last 30 days at the time the Snapshot vote is published.

 Monthly payments will be made using the last 7-day VWAP on the day the transaction is submitted to the Arbitrum Foundation.